 With an emphasis on critical thinking and continued assessment, Pro-ACT looks beyond the topography of behavior to identify and address client needs.
 It’s this distinctive problem-solving approach for creating safety that Pro-ACT users find valuable and effective.

 Updated at least every three years, each new iteration of the Pro-ACT curriculum incorporates expanding cultural and therapeutic considerations as well as legislative changes.
 This continual process produces the most relevant and up-to-date training program possible.

-Workshops based on Pro-ACT principles are currently being taught in the United States, Canada, Australia, New Zealand, South Africa, Germany, Russia, Finland, and various other countries.
+Workshops based on Pro-ACT Principles are currently being taught in the United States, Canada, Australia, South Africa, Germany, and the Northern Mariana Islands.

 If you are interested in knowing more about the Pro-ACT curriculum, or if you have a specific question, please contact us at email@example.com.